wp-plugins/capture-url-variables-for-ontraport/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that makes it super easy to get variables from a page URL like tracked UTMs and also Referring Page and submit these into hidden fields on an Ontraport/Office Autopilot Smart Form.
+A plugin that makes it super easy to get URL variables submitted into hidden fields on an Ontraport/Office Autopilot Smart Form.

 == Description ==